iobodo/stock-trading-web-app/README.md

 This is a personal project aimed at learning and skill development.
 Contributions are welcome if you have suggestions or improvements to offer.
 Please open an issue or submit a pull request.

----

-Feel free to customize this README as you add more features or make changes to the project.
-If you have any questions or need further assistance, don't hesitate to ask.